pcbng/parts-distributor-sku-classifier/README.md

-# Teaching machines to tell part numbers (product IDs) apart
+# Teaching machines to tell product IDs apart

 ## What's in a name?